Sh-Zh-7/kaggle-titanic-over-80-percent/README.md

 Before you start your reading journey, here is one important thing you need to remember: directly copy other's result without thinking is shameful.
 You'd better try by yourself.

+By the way, welcome to contribute!
+If you find any issue, please open an issue that we can discuss together!

 ## Project structure